anqua/at-a/activities.md

 - **Jan 2026** — Chloe Zhu, a recent master's graduate of Architecture from Chalmers University, just joined @A as a PhD student.
 She will work on developing a new material system combining Bio-rock technology with reclaimed seashell concrete.
 Welcome Chloe!

 - **Jan 2026** — Lucky John Tutor, recent master's graduate from HKUST-gz, just joined @A as a PhD candidate.
-He will work on 4D printing actuators for origami/kirigami structures to be used as facade elements Welcome Lucky!
+He will work on 4D printing actuators for origami/kirigami structures to be used as facade elements.
+Welcome Lucky!

 ## 2025